 The COMBOS malware family is an HTTP based backdoor.
 The backdoor is capable of file upload, file download, spawning a interactive reverse shell, and terminating its own process.
+The backdoor may decrypt stored Internet Explorer credentials from the local system and transmit the credentials to the C2 server.
+The COMBOS malware family does not have any persistence mechanisms built into itself.

-The backdoor http://contagiodump.blogspot.lu/2013/03/mandiant-apt1-samples-categorized-by.html his family of malware is a backdoor capable of file upload and download as well as providing remote interactive shell access to the compromised machine.
+http://contagiodump.blogspot.lu/2013/03/mandiant-apt1-samples-categorized-by.html his family of malware is a backdoor capable of file upload and download as well as providing remote interactive shell access to the compromised machine.
 Communication with the Command & Control (C2) servers uses a combination of single-byte XOR and Base64 encoded data in the Cookie and Set-Cookie HTTP header fields.
 Communication with the C2 servers is over port 80.
 Some variants install a registry key as means of a persistence mechanism.
 The hardcoded strings cited include a string of a command in common with several other APT1 families.